-Vegetable powder is a good nutrient supplement for all ages, such as the young and the old who have difficulties chewing vegetables with their tooth, children who don’t like eating vegetables, the adults who are usually on a business trip that are short of a certain amount of vegetables and so on.
+The vegetable powder is a good nutrient supplement for all ages, such as the young and the old who have difficulties chewing vegetables with their tooth, children who don’t like eating vegetables, the adults who are usually on a business trip that is short of a certain amount of vegetables and so on.

-Vegetable powder is processed from vegetable raw materials through main steps of dehydrating firstly and grinding, or pulping firstly and drying.
-Vegetable powder has low moisture so it can be stored longer than the fresh one, which reduces the cost of preservation, transportation and packing.
+The vegetable powder is processed from vegetable raw materials through main steps of dehydrating firstly and grinding or pulping firstly and drying.
+Vegetable powder has low moisture so it can be stored longer than the fresh one, which reduces the cost of preservation, transportation, and packing.
 Vegetable powder processing has no strict standards for material size and shape, resulting in high utilization ratio of materials and thus broadening the vegetable application range.

 II.
 Vegetable Powder Applications

-Studies have proven that vegetable powder could be used in many kinds of food processions for enriching food nutrient composition, color and flavor.
-For example, in bakery, spring onion powders are added into biscuits processing.
+Studies have proven that vegetable powder could be used in many kinds of food processions for enriching food nutrient composition, color, and flavor.
+For example, in the bakery, spring onion powders are added to biscuits processing.

 In pasta and cuisine, carrot powder can be put into noodles processing; vegetable powder is also added in bread for a colorful change; garlic or celery salt, spinach powders can lift any pasta sauce, casseroles, soups or fresh dip; or add vegetable powders to scrambled eggs, omelets or souffles.